Test tube: Other uses

 Test tubes are sometimes put to casual uses outside of lab environments, e.g. as flower vases, glassware for certain weak shots, or containers for spices.
 They can also be used for raising queen ants during their first months of development.

 Variants

 Boiling tube

 A boiling tube is a small cylindrical vessel used to strongly heat substances in the flame of a Bunsen burner.
-A boiling tube is essentially a scaled-up test tube, being about 50% larger.
+It is essentially a scaled-up test tube, being about 50% larger.

-They are designed to be wide enough to allow substances to boil violently as opposed to a test tube, which is too narrow; a boiling liquid can explode out of the end of test tubes when they are heated, as there is no room for bubbles of gas to escape independently of the surrounding liquid.
+They are designed to be wide enough to allow substances to boil violently, as opposed to a test tube, which is too narrow; a boiling liquid can explode out of the end of test tubes when they are heated, as there is no room for bubbles of gas to escape independently of the surrounding liquid.
 This phenomenon is called bumping.

 Ignition tube

 An illustration of a setup using an ignition tube.
 The ignition tube is being heated by the Bunsen burner on the left, with the heated gas escaping from the tube to the pan via the delivery tube on top and at right.

 An ignition tube is used in much the same way as a boiling tube, except it is not as large and thick-walled.
 It is primarily used to hold small quantities of substances which are undergoing direct heating by a Bunsen burner or other heat source.
 This type of tube is used in the sodium fusion test.

 Ignition tubes are often difficult to clean due to the small bore.
 When used to heat substances strongly, some char may stick to the walls as well.
 They are usually disposable.